January 21, 2022

 One of the things he noticed when he was checking it over was that there was an amount of $4,000 for a Physical Therapist on that first day.

-He called his insurance provider, Signa, and told them not to pay for that.
+He called his insurance provider, Cigna, and told them not to pay for that.

-In response they said well, they might have had to come and move your legs or something similar.
+They responded, "Well, they might have had to come and move your legs or something similar."

 He was in a coma.
 How does a physical therapist work on a patient in a coma?